bastihilger/nova-tiptap/Readme.md

 When just passing the string `'heading'` you will have H1, H2 and H3 to choose from.
 You can set the level of headings by using for example `headingLevels([2, 3, 4])` which will give you H2 through H4.

-### Note on the (now two) old way of setting heading levels

-In older versions you could set the heading levels by passing the highest number as an integer like this:
-`headingLevels(6)`
-It would give you H1 through H6 This is still working, but is deprecated.
-It will be removed in the next major version.

-In even older versions you could set the level of headings by using the object style notation like this:
-`'heading' => 6,`
-This is still working, but is deprecated.
-It will be removed in the next major version.

 ### The two different "code" buttons

 `'code'` is inline code (like `<code></code>`) while `'code_block'` will give you `<pre><code></code></pre>`.